-6.9 So-called 'honour-based violence' (including Female Genital Mutilation and forced marriage: Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
-It is illegal in the UK and a form of child abuse.

-As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police of known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
+- 4.13 Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+It is illegal in the UK and a form of child abuse. - 4.14 As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police of known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
 Our School will operate in accordance with the statutory requirements relating to this issue, and in line with local safeguarding procedures.